rickaramirez/FM-Parameters/README.markdown

 This function can prevent an "injection" of unexpected variables that might cause problems.

-### #Get ( parameters ; name )

-The #Get function returns a named value from a dictionary.

-	#Get ( # ( "name" ; "value" ) ; "name" )	// = "value"

-Unlike the #Assign functions, #Get will not affect any variables, which can be useful when a named value only needs to be used in one calculation, or to assign a named value to a variable with a different name.

-### VerifyVariablesNotEmpty ( nameList )

-Returns True (1) if each of the parameters in parameterNameList has been assigned to a non-empty local script variable of the same name.
-Returns False (0) if any variable defined by nameList is empty.

-	VariablesNotEmpty ( List ( "parameter1" ; "parameter2" ) )

-This is useful for verifying that each parameter required by a script has been successfully assigned before proceeding.

-### ScriptRequiredParameterList ( scriptNameToParse )

-Parses a script name, returning a return-delimited list of parameters required for that script, in the order they appear in the script name.
-This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
-This is useful to generate the argument used by the VerifyVariablesNotEmpty function to validate that all required parameters have values.
-When the scriptNameToParse parameter is empty, the function will use the current script name:

-	ScriptRequiredParameterList ( "" ) = ScriptRequiredParameterList ( Get ( ScriptName ) )

-[2]: http://filemakerstandards.org/display/cs/Script+naming "FileMakerStandards.org: Script naming"

 ### ScriptOptionalParameterList ( scriptNameToParse )

 Parses a script name, returning a return-delimited list of optional parameters for that script, in the order they appear in the script name.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
 This is useful to generate the argument used by the #Filter function to restrict variable assignment to parameters actually accepted by a script.
 As with the ScriptRequiredParameterList function, when the scriptNameToParse parameter is empty, the function will use the current script name.